 In August of 2017, Colorado State University realized the incremental updates of the data being published to Rapid were not working as expected.
-Instead, instructions below that specify you should do the first batch publish as a full and the subsequent batches as incremental is wrong and you should simply set up weekly full publishing jobs.
+As a result the advice is to run monthly full publishing jobs.

 The purpose of the document is to provide setup and configuration assistance for implementing OAI (Open Archives Initiative Protocol for Metadata Harvesting - OAI-PMH) that will allow a more automated harvesting of holdings.
 If you are interested in setting this up, contact the fine folks at RAPID, first.

 Also note that you can right click on any of the images that follow and click on "View Image" to see the screenshots clearly.

 Note that there are additional pieces besides the holdings transmission that are important parts of this process.
 You need to create lendability mapping spreadsheets which include a "Lendability Status" for your electronic collections and print locations.
 That part of the process is beyond the scope of this document.

 If you want to check if an item is in your holdings, you can use the Search Holdings feature on the Rapid website.
 It is located in both the Lending or Borrowing menus.
 You can limit the search to your holdings by checking the appropriate "Only" box beneath the search fields.
 If you find that an item is missing, let RapidILL know the ISSN and what you expect your holdings to show; they can check your current holdings files to see if that item is included and if it has all the necessary data to be added to Rapid.